Sledmine/mercury/PACKAGE.md

 - `forge_island.lua`

-This is a more modern file in mods for Halo Custom Edition, the `forge_island.map` requires a lua script to work, this file should be placed in a path like `Documents\My Games\Halo CE\chimera\lua\scripts\map\` this sometimes can be kinda hard to install manually for some users, it can result in problems like the user placing it in the wrong folder and things like that, nobody wants angry people complaining about our mod not working by their mistakes.
+This is a more modern file in mods for Halo Custom Edition, the `forge_island.map` requires a lua script to work, this file should be placed in a path like `Documents\My Games\Halo CE\chimera\lua\scripts\map\` this sometimes can be kind of hard to install for some users, it can result in problems like the user placing it in the wrong folder and similar scenarios, nobody wants angry people complaining about our mod not working by their mistakes.

 -  `manifest.json`